OpenWebconcept/operaton-dmn-evaluator/README.md

 A flexible WordPress plugin that integrates Gravity Forms with Operaton DMN decision tables for dynamic form evaluations.

+## Change Log

+All notable changes to this project will be documented in the [CHANGELOG.md](./CHANGELOG.md).

 ## Plugin Structure

 ```